JulienDeruere/dojo-liferay-portlet/README.md

 dojo-liferay-portlet
 ====================

-The best way to integrate Dojo in a scalable way
+The best way to integrate Dojo with Liferay in a scalable way